 If $\Int(\TT_0,\eta)=1$, then $\eta\in\TT_0^*$ and the claim is trivial.
 Suppose that the claim holds for any $\eta'$ with $\Int(\TT_0,\eta')<m$.
 Consider a closed arc $\eta\in\cA(\surfo)$ with $\Int(\TT_0,\eta)=m$.
 Applying Lemma~\ref{lem:dcp}, we have $\eta=\Bt{\alpha}(\beta)$ for some $\alpha,\beta$.
 By the inductive assumption, $\Bt{\alpha}$ and $\Bt{\beta}$ are in $\BT(\TT_0)$.
 By formula \eqref{eq:formulaB}, we have

 which completes the proof. \end{proof}

-\begin{proposition} $\BT(\surfo)=\BT(\TT)$ for any $\TT\in\EG(\surfo)$. \end{proposition} \begin{proof} First, if $\TT_1$ and $\TT_2$ are related by a flip, then their dual graph are related by a Whitehead move, with respect to the corresponding closed arc $\eta$ (which is unchange during the flip), see Figure~\ref{fig:WH}.
+\begin{proposition} $\BT(\surfo)=\BT(\TT)$ for any $\TT\in\EG(\surfo)$. \end{proposition} \begin{proof} First, if $\TT_1$ and $\TT_2$ are related by a flip, then their dual graphs are related by a Whitehead move, with respect to the corresponding closed arc $\eta$ (which is unchanged under the flip), see Figure~\ref{fig:WH}.
 Notice that the changes of closed arcs in $\TT_i^*$ are given by the braid twist $\operatorname{B}_{\eta}^{\pm1}$.
 Then by \eqref{eq:formulaB} it is straightforward to see that $\BT(\TT_1)=\BT(\TT_2)$.
 By Lemma~\ref{lem:gg}, the proposition holds for any $\TT\in\EGp(\surfo)$.

-As for $\TT$ in other connected component of $\EG(\surfo)$, we can always find one triangulation in that component satisfying the condition in Lemma~\ref{lem:ini}.
+As for $\TT$ in other connected components of $\EG(\surfo)$, we can always find one triangulation in that component satisfying the condition in Lemma~\ref{lem:ini}.
 Then Lemma~\ref{lem:gg} would apply to that triangulation and thus the proposition holds for any $\TT\in\EG(\surfo)$. \end{proof}

 Besides, the closed arcs are `reachable', in the following sense. \begin{proposition} Let $\TT\in\EG(\surfo)$.
 For any $\eta\in\cA(\surfo)$, there exists $s\in\TT^*$ and $b\in\BT(\surfo)$ such that $\eta=b(s)$, i.e.